Appendix 3 Definitions

 Refers to the degree to which states are able to control their territory and infrastructure against organized criminal activities, including the capacity to carry out effective border control.

 A country’s physical location and geography may increase the risk of exploitation by organized criminal groups.
-For example, lengthy borders are less likely to be regulated effectively, and criminals are therefore more likely to take advantage by smuggling illicit commodities and people unnoticed.
-Moreover, the level of a state’s economic engagement internationally, marked by things such as its port and airport infrastructure, can increase the ease with which goods and people can move (both legitimately and illegally) between countries.
+For example, long borders are less likely to be regulated effectively, and criminals are therefore more likely to take advantage by smuggling illicit commodities and people unnoticed.
+Moreover, the level of a state’s economic engagement internationally, marked by factors such as its port and airport infrastructure, can increase the ease with which goods and people are able to move (both legitimately and illegally) between countries.

-As such, the greater the resources and infrastructure put in place by states to manage their territorial integrity against organized crime, the higher its resilience.
+As such, the greater the resources and infrastructure put in place by a state to manage its territorial integrity against organized crime, the higher the state’s resilience.

 Economic and financial